sboesebeck/morphium/README.md

 ## How does it work

-I added one new dependency to a "Simple JSon Parser" which does excactly, what the name states: simply parsing Json.
+I added one new dependency to a "Simple JSon Parser" which does exactly, what the name states: simply parsing Json.
 In our case into BSon representation.
 This can than easily be put into the "normal" mapping algorithm to create the corresponding Java-Class.

 ```java
     String json=morphium.getMapper().marshall(myEntity).toString();